 When people think about a family law attorney, divorce is often the first thing that comes to mind.
 Divorce is the process by which a couple can legally terminate a marriage, but the process of doing so involves many separate issues, ranging from potentially straightforward decisions regarding child custody and parenting time to more emotionally charged disagreements over property division and child and spousal support.

-A Buckhead family lawyer may be able to help families understand these various legal issues and the legal processes that accompany them.
-A family law attorney may also be able to help couples address issues related to divorce in advance by helping them obtain a prenuptial agreement.
+A Buckhead lawyer may be able to help families understand these various legal issues and the processes that accompany them.
+A family law attorney can also help couples address issues related to divorce in advance by helping them obtain a prenuptial agreement or postnuptial agreement.

 While divorce is one of the most common family law issues, individuals may have many other reasons for seeking guidance from a family law attorney.
 As mentioned above, they may seek legal guidance for child custody, parenting time, or child support that is not part of a divorce.